muhammad-obaidullah/History-of-Visual-Prize-Winners/README.md

-I have explored and carried out some additional queries on Data Science project from DataCamp track course; 'A Visual History of Nobel Prize Winners (1906-2016)'.
+I have explored and carried out some additional queries on Data Science project from DataCamp track course; 'Data Scientist with Python (Specialization)'.

 Files:-